Nate Diaz

-Nathan Donald Diaz (born April 16, 1985) is an American professional mixed martial artist who is currently a free agent.
+Nathan Donald Diaz (born April 16, 1985) is an American mixed martial artist and professional boxer who is currently a free agent.
 Diaz is most known for his time spent fighting in the Ultimate Fighting Championship (UFC), where he fought for over 15 years after winning The Ultimate Fighter 5.
 Prior to signing with the UFC, Diaz competed in World Extreme Cagefighting, Strikeforce, and Pancrase.
 Diaz has the third most UFC bonus awards, with 16 in total.
+In 2012 he challenged for the UFC Lightweight Championship.

 Background

-The son of Melissa (née Womble) and Robert Diaz, he was born of Mexican and Anglo heritage and raised in Stockton, California with his brother Nick and sister Nina.
-He attended Tokay High School and, at the age of 11, he began training in martial arts with his brother, Nick.
+The son of Melissa (née Womble) and Robert Diaz, he was born of Mexican and Anglo heritage and raised in Stockton, California, with his brother Nick and sister Nina.
+He grew up in Lodi, California and attended Tokay High School.
+At the age of 11, he began training in martial arts with his brother, Nick.

 Mixed martial arts career

 Early career

 Prior to his official MMA career, Diaz competed in a bare knuckle MMA fight against Robert Limon on July 20, 2002, at the age of 17.
 Footage has since emerged of the fight and it is believed to be his first competitive experience.

 Upon making his official professional MMA debut, Diaz competed mainly for World Extreme Cagefighting (WEC).
 In 2006, at WEC 24, he fought for the WEC Lightweight Championship against then-champion Hermes França, losing by submission in the second round.
 This was the last event held by WEC before it was acquired by Zuffa, LLC, then parent company of the UFC.